 💡 Retrospective automations are checking the last order status and will be triggered with Order Placed trigger -> current order status, even if Order Status Changed trigger is used for the new workflows.
 Learn more about Order Placed and Order Status Changed triggers.

 Re-triggering Welcome workflow

 Welcome automation can be triggered for new contacts, subscribing to Sign-up form created, or integrated with Omnisend.
 If you wish to trigger the workflow for existing contacts, you can use either one of the following options:

 send the Campaign to the selected Segment;

 re-trigger the flow by pushing contacts to the Segments.

-However, before any of these options can be used, you need to create a Segment of the newsletter recipients.
+However, before any of these options can be used, you need to create a Segment for newsletter recipients.

 💬 Learn how you can push contacts to the Segment.

 Send Campaign to selected Segment

-One of the most straight and forward solutions is to save the content of your Welcome sequence as a template and use it in the Email Campaign design.
+One of the most straightforward solutions is to save the content of your Welcome sequence as a template and use it in the Email Campaign design.
 You can also launch an SMS or Push Notifications Campaign to send your Welcome invitation.

 Re-trigger the flow by pushing contacts to the Segment

 If your Welcome sequence has a complicated setup with multiple messages, Splits, and A/B testing, the best solution is to change the trigger to the Segment-based one and push your contacts to the Segment.
 Check the video to understand how to do this.

-💬 Find the instruction on how you can trigger the flow for contacts that are added to the Segment already.
+💬 Find instructions on how you can trigger the flow for contacts that are added to the Segment already.